-I can honestly say I managed to breast feed Mason for about two weeks, I tried so hard to keep going but I just couldn’t produce enough milk for him, he was not only a hungry baby but he also suffered with reflux.
-I had midwives in the hospital trying to convince me he wouldn’t breastfeed when he was firstborn and I should just put him on a bottle, I felt a bit like a failure to be honest and it really hurt but I’m glad I did it as Mason and I have such a strong bond.
+I can honestly say I managed to breastfeed Mason for about two weeks, I tried so hard to keep going but I just couldn’t produce enough milk for him, he was not only a hungry baby but he also suffered from reflux.
+I had midwives in the hospital trying to convince me he wouldn’t breastfeed when he was firstborn and I should just put him on a bottle, I felt a bit like a failure, to be honest, and it hurt but I’m glad I did it as Mason and I have such a strong bond.
 This time I’m determined to breastfeed for at least up to 6 months and I know I just need to persevere a little longer and just keep going no matter how tired or demanding the baby gets and try not to let anyone else tell me otherwise.
 I do have some bottles though just in case this baby decides he doesn’t want to be breastfed.

 I can’t say Mason is a fussy eater because he’s not really, however, he is quite particular with what he likes and wants to eat.
 I did try and get him to eat a good variety of foods but with him being my first I was very cautious of the things I gave him, and I didn’t let him get as stuck in and make a mess as much as I should have.
 This time around I’m going to let baby 2 get stuck in and get messy and explore a much more colourful and a larger variety of foods instead of sticking with safer options.